 Amok trei or fish amok is a Cambodian steamed fish curry with an almost mousse-like texture when cooked properly.
-Travellers to Cambodia are told by tour guides and hotel and restaurant staff that fish amok is the national dish and must-try specialty when visiting the Kingdom.
+Travellers to Cambodia are told by tour guides and hotel and restaurant staff that fish amok is Cambodia’s national dish and a must-try specialty when visiting the Kingdom.
 But how do you know that what you’re eating is an ‘authentic’ rendition?
 And does it matter?

-Most versions of amok trei or fish amok that you’ll find in restaurants are not what Cambodian chefs, especially older Cambodian cooks, would consider a true amok trei.
 The ancient Khmer word ‘amok’ means to steam in banana leaf; ‘trei’ means fish.
-Yet most ‘amoks’ are little more than curries and are often not even made with the correct kroeung (herb and spice paste), let alone steamed and having rise like a soufflé.
+Yet most ‘amoks’, as the dish is often referred to by foreign visitors, are little more than watery curries and are not even made with the correct kroeung herb and spice paste, let alone steamed and having rise like a soufflé.

 Ruining Amok, The Corruption of Cambodia’s National Dish Amok Trei or Fish Amok

-This is true for most visitors to Cambodia.
-It’s very likely that visitors ordering fish amok will have a yellow fish curry placed in front of them.
-It probably won’t have a freshly-pounded kroeung prepared in house as a base, but a commercial paste, which can be stored virtually indefinitely, rather than having to make it fresh every day.
-And it could even taste like a mild Thai curry rather than a Cambodian curry.
+This is true for most visitors to Cambodia who only eat at tourist restaurants.
+It’s very likely that visitors ordering fish amok will have an insipid yellow fish curry placed in front of them.
+It probably won’t have as its base a freshly-pounded kroeung prepared in house in a mortar and pestle, but a commercial paste that can be stored indefinitely in a fridge.

 After we settled in Southeast Asia back in 2011, before each new trip we’d go out and buy the best reviewed cookbook of the destination – not necessarily to cook from it right away, but rather to get an idea of the popular dishes and ingredients and cooking methods used.

-Our little old ladies, and dozens of other Cambodians we’ve interviewed over the years argue that the fish must be snakehead fish and that the base of the cup must have a layer of morinda citrifolia leaves.
+Our little old ladies, and dozens of other Cambodians we’ve interviewed over the years argue that the fish must be snakehead fish and that the base of the ‘cup’ must have a layer of morinda citrifolia leaves.
 Often called noni leaves in English, in Khmer they are called nhor.

 We’ve made fish amok in cooking classes, we’ve been to villages to talk to locals about how amok trei is made, we’ve spoken to chefs about the key ingredients and cooking process, and we’ve eaten it more times than we care to remember, and we still order it in restaurants when it’s on the menu.
+It’s heavenly when done properly.

 The amok trei made by our little old ladies in Battambang is the most sublime we’ve ever tasted by a wide margin and most canonical from our research.
 The closest and finest restaurant version in Cambodia is chef Kethana’s at Sugar Palm, Siem Reap.
-You should order it immediately upon sitting down as it’s made from scratch and will take 40 minutes.
+You should order it immediately upon sitting down as it’s made from scratch and will take up to 40 minutes.

 One Cambodian restaurateur we cooked with was very proud of this old Cambodian dish, yet he had a chicken amok on the menu, knowing full well that this was never actually a Khmer dish.
 His reasoning was that many diners wanted to sample amok but they didn’t eat fish and he still “needed to make money”.